wonderix/crystal-tds/README.md

 ![spec](https://github.com/wonderix/crystal-tds/workflows/crystal-tds/badge.svg)

-The [C implementation (freetds)](https://www.freetds.org/), the [ the Java implementation (jTDS)](https://github.com/milesibastos/jTDS) but also the Wiresharp Protocol Plugin for TDS were a real treasure trove for the realization of this project.
+The [C implementation (freetds)](https://www.freetds.org/), the [ the Java implementation (jTDS)](https://github.com/milesibastos/jTDS) but also the Wireshark Protocol Plugin for TDS were a real treasure trove for the realization of this project.

 ## Installation